Nick Madrigal Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.64).
+- The Diamondbacks' 4.62 team ERA ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 172 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs given up (172 total, 1.2 per game).

-- Nelson gets the call to start for the Diamondbacks, his first this season.

 © 2023 Data Skrive.
 All rights reserved.